SovereignCloudStack/k8s-cluster-api-provider/README.md

 all resources in the project even those that have not been created through this Terraform script.
 It requires the [``ospurge``](https://opendev.org/x/ospurge) script.
 ``make clean`` is insufficient to clean up unfortunately.

+## Extension

+You can use this repository as a starting point for some automation e.g. adding kubernetes manifests to the cluster or to run custom shell scripts in the end.
+To do so place your files in the extension folder.
+They will be uploaded to the management cluster.
+Files ending in ```*.sh``` will be executed in alphabetical order.